ICTC – WIL Wage Subsidy Program Info Session

-We are pleased to announce the beginning of a new event series that will provide an opportunity to hear more about CLARI funded projects and, at the same time, take part in a larger discussion exploring the rewards and challenges of community research.
+We are pleased to announce our second Community Research Series event.
+These events provide an opportunity to hear more about CLARI funded community research projects and, at the same time, take part in a larger discussion exploring the rewards and challenges of community research.

-In our first event, the following project teams will share their work together:
+In this event, the following project teams will share their work and experiences:

 1 Step Forward, 3 Steps Back?
 Addressing Gender-Based Violence in 2021